Celebrity Gossip Accounts Are Beating Tabloids At Their Own Game

 "What the 'Stalker Map' is is citizen journalism.
 People don’t read it with the expectation that every word of it will be gospel," Gould explained.
 "Everyone who reads it knows that it isn’t checked at all.
 What they read it for is the immediacy.
 You get an unfiltered way people perceive celebrities in real time that you don’t get from any other media."

-This was an answer to the untouchable nature of celebrity ten years ago — and Instagram could be that answer now that blogs themselves have joined the ranks of the established and verified.
+This was an answer to the untouchable nature of celebrity 10 years ago — and Instagram could be that answer now that blogs themselves have joined the ranks of the established and verified.

 That being said, Instagram sleuths could never replace professional journalism, at least not as things stand right now.
 However, the two could definitely benefit from working together as digital media embraces and reports out the same nuggets these accounts are highlighting, often with hat tips to the accounts themselves.
 It's Instagram that's changing the landscape — as long as everyone else keeps up.